CreedoW/zefoy-tiktok-views/README.md

 Run the code
  >python zefoy.py

-Paste the video link
+Paste the video link<br/>
-Type how many times it has to loop the code
+Type how many times it has to loop the code<br/>
-Complete captcha in chromedriver [the new chrome he opened] Done.
+Complete captcha in chromedriver [the new chrome he opened]<br/>
+Done.